Move away from Middle schools

 • In Alice Springs, the Centralian Middle School and Centralian Senior College communities will work together in Term 1, 2026 to select a name for their new comprehensive school.

-Principal Appointments
+Principal appointments

 To lead the new schools, the following principals have been appointed: